dmcclure40/3308_Project/README.md

 ##Description:

-The Leap Motion controlled Robotic Arm will use the movements of a user's hand to move a vrep simulated robotic arm.
+The Leap Motion controlled Robotic Arm will use the movements of a user's hand to move a Unity simulated robotic arm.
 The Leap motion detects hand movements in all directions that will be mapped to the three axis that a robotic arm will move.
 The controller and simulation software will connect through a python script.
 This could potentially be used for precise movements for people that do not have the strength, or ability to perform a task using their own arm.
 ##Vision Statement:

 Controlling an artificial limb in a natural way.